 Day after day Amy Jo came home from school crying.
 Her classmates were unkind and hurtful.
 They made fun of her uncontrolled movements, her limping, twisting and drooling.
-She could hardly sit or stand still without jerking.
+She could hardly sit or stand still without jerking because of her illness.

 One day she wrote a letter to an editor.
-In it she wrote: “I have a problem in school.
+In it, she said: “I have a problem in school.
 Kids laugh at me because of the way I walk and talk.
 I have cerebral palsy.
-I just want one day when no one laughs at me and makes fun of me.”
+I just want one day at school when no one laughs at me and makes fun of me.”

-First one paper carried her story, and then another.
-Eventually it was carried by many newspapers and she received an astounding number of letters that brought her hope, comfort and encouragement.
+One paper finally carried her story, and then another.
+Eventually, it was carried by many newspapers, and she received an astounding number of letters that brought her hope, comfort and encouragement.

-Many people have broken hearts not because of mental or physical disabilities.
-Their hearts ache and their shoulders droop because they are left out, feel unwelcome or unacceptable - even in our churches.
+Many people have broken hearts, not as a result of mental or physical disabilities.
+Their hearts ache, they have troubled thoughts, and their shoulders droop because they are left out, feel unwelcome, unwanted, or unacceptable - even in our churches.

-Jesus said that loving one’s neighbor was the second most important commandment and Paul said it was more important than any spiritual gift.
-Love is not a word; it is a way of life - the Christ-filled life.
+Jesus said that loving one’s neighbor was the second most important commandment and because it is a commandment, we are obligated to love those who may seem unloveable or unacceptable – on our terms!
+Buy, we must remember that they are loved and accepted on God’s terms!
+So, as His ambassadors, we must show His love.
+And, Paul said that showing God’s love was more important than any spiritual gift.
+Love is not a word nor a choice: it is to be a way of life - the Christ-filled life.

-Prayer: Help us, Father, to seek out the lonely, the abandoned and the neglected and give them Your love.
-In Jesus’ Name, Amen.
+Prayer: Help us, Father, to seek out the least, the last, the lost, and the lonely and give them Your love.
+Help us to recognize those who need love – Your love – and love them in Jesus’ Name, Amen.